-Thanks to my stepmother, who told me about this soup, one of the standard items on my Thanksgiving shopping list is a poblano pepper.
+Anyhow, this was introduced as a day-after-Thanksgiving soup, so it’s made with turkey.
 The combination of turkey and poblano in soup form is the absolute perfect post-Thanksgiving Day lunch.
-This turkey poblano soup is creamy, rich (but not overly so — it only has 1/4 cup half & half) and not spicy at all, since poblano peppers are mild.
-For a spicy version, you could up the heat by adding a hotter chile pepper, but I keep the soup pretty mild for Fuzz.
+The soup is creamy and rich (but not overly so — it only has 1/4 cup half & half) and not spicy at all.
+Poblano peppers are mild.
+For a spicy version, you could up the heat by adding some red pepper or a splash of your favorite hot sauce.

 Turkey Poblano Soup